AksoEo/docs/api/restful.md

 }
 ```

+## Timeout
+All `GET` requests have a maximum database execution time (timeout) of 15 seconds.
+This means that any overly complicated filters should be split into several statements.

+Clients may terminate any `GET` requests after 18 seconds, allowing for 3 seconds of server processing time.
+User-facing applications could display a loading bar with the maximum being 18 seconds, at which point the query will be terminated.

 ## URL length
 Especially when querying collections, the length of URLs may become noticeably big.
 If the length of a URL exceed 2000 characters, it may cease to function on all stacks.
 For this reason, AKSO permits the use of the HTTP `X-Http-Method-Override` header on `POST` requests.
 In the case of `GET` and `DELETE` requests, AKSO expects the request body to contain the query string without the first question mark.
 Let's look at a fictional example putting this to use: